sofia-etchegoin/kata-strings-numbers-sofia/README.md

   <details style="padding-left: 2em">
     <summary>Tips</summary>

-    - Don't forget to export each of the functions once you've implemented them
     - Be sure you understand how to use `typeof`
     - You are permitted &mdash; encouraged, even &mdash; to read the tests.
 Be aware that some of the tests use data defined in `./data/*.js`, so you may need to inspect those files to get a sense of the data being used
     - If you get stuck with `NaN`, you should know that